Roy Cohn: Reputation

 In 1978, Ken Auletta wrote in an Esquire profile of Cohn: "He fights his cases as if they were his own.
 It is war.
 If he feels his adversary has been unfair, it is war to the death.
 No white flags.
 No Mr. Nice Guy.
 Prospective clients who want to kill their husband, torture a business partner, break the government's legs, hire Roy Cohn.
 He is a legal executioner—the toughest, meanest, loyalest, vilest, and one of the most brilliant lawyers in America."

-Politico writer Michael Kruse wrote of Cohn: "He was preening and combative, look-at-me lavish and loud.
-It was an act.
-The truth was he hated what he was—a lawyer who hated lawyers, a Jewish person who hated Jewish people, and a gay person, fiercely closeted if haphazardly hidden, who hated gay people, calling them 'fags'..."

-Maureen Dowd wrote in an article for The New York Times which described Matt Tyrnauer's film Where's My Roy Cohn?: "Roy Cohn understood the political value of wrapping himself in the flag.
+In a New York Times column about Matt Tyrnauer's film Where's My Roy Cohn?, Maureen Dowd wrote, "Roy Cohn understood the political value of wrapping himself in the flag.
 He made good copy.
 He knew how to manipulate the press and dictate stories to the New York tabloids.
 He surrounded himself with gorgeous women.
 There was always something of a nefarious nature going on.
 He was like a caged animal who would go after you the minute the cage door was opened."

-Several people have asserted that Cohn had considerable influence on the Presidency of Donald Trump, e.g. Ivy Meeropol, director of Bully, Coward, Victim: The Story of Roy Cohn said "Cohn really paved the way for Trump and set him up with the right people, introduced him to Paul Manafort and Roger Stone—the people who helped him get to the White House."
-Where's my Roy Cohn? director Matt Tyrnauer told Esquire that he "was very aware of [Cohn's] relationship with Donald Trump and the fact that he had a huge influence on him.
-Having done a lot of research and now made a film, I think that that's actually understating it.
-I think Roy Cohn created a president from beyond the grave".
+Several people have asserted that Cohn had considerable influence on the presidency of Donald Trump.
+Ivy Meeropol, director of Bully, Coward, Victim: The Story of Roy Cohn, said "Cohn really paved the way for Trump and set him up with the right people, introduced him to Paul Manafort and Roger Stone—the people who helped him get to the White House."